premierchessacademy/strawket-content/posts/stress-free-payment-collection-for-small-academies.md

 Running a small academy or tutoring center is a labor of love.
 You pour your energy into creating lesson plans, inspiring students, and fostering a passion for learning.
 But there's one part of the job that can quickly sour the experience: chasing payments.
 The awkward conversations, the forgotten cash, the "I'll send it later" promises—it's a major source of stress that takes you away from what you do best.

 If you're still relying on cash payments, manual bank transfers, or a messy spreadsheet to track who has paid, you know the struggle is real.
 It's time to stop being the "bad guy" and reclaim your peace of mind.
-This guide will walk you through the pitfalls of outdated payment methods and show you how a modern [https://strawket.com/](tutoring payment system) can transform your financial health.
+This guide will walk you through the pitfalls of outdated payment methods and show you how a modern [tutoring payment system](https://strawket.com/) can transform your financial health.

 ---